Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 4890 1GB will be 44% quicker than the GeForce GTX 650 Ti 2GB overall, because of its higher bandwidth. (explain)
+Memory BandwidthPerformance-wise, the Radeon HD 4890 1GB should in theory be a lot superior to the GeForce GTX 650 Ti 2GB overall. (explain)

-Pixel RateIf using a high resolution is important to you, then the Radeon HD 4890 1GB is the winner, though only just barely. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the Radeon HD 4890 1GB is the winner, though only just barely. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison